 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
-The latest radiograph audit had no percentages calculated to determine if the quality of the X-rays being taken were in line with nationally recognised guidance.
-We were told the audit process would be reviewed.
+They had clear records of the results of these audits and the resulting action plans and improvements.

-The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The clinical leads and centre manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

-The whole staff team had annual appraisals.
+The all dental staff had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.